PubData/usnationaldebtfeed/README.md

 $ gunicorn usnationaldebtrss:app
 ```

-From a browser, access the app using: http://localhost:8000/rss
+From a browser, access the app using: [http://localhost:8000/rss](http://localhost:8000/rss)

 ## Example

-This is running at http://www.debttothepenny.com/rss, which is used to publish the <a href="http://twitter.com/debttothepenny">@DebtToThePenny</a> Twitter feed.
+This is running at [DebtToThePenny.com/rss](http://www.debttothepenny.com/rss), which is used to publish the [@DebtToThePenny](https://twitter.com/debttothepenny) Twitter feed.

 ## License